 Vision Mātauranga (VM) is a New Zealand Government science policy framework, with the goal of unlocking the science and innovation potential of Māori knowledge, resources and people for the benefit of all New Zealanders.
 Vision Mātauranga is woven through the structure and function of this Challenge.

-We have a Director Māori and other Māori representatives on our Strategic Leadership team.
+We have a Co-Director Māori and other Māori representatives on our Executive Leadership and Wider Leadership Groups.
 They provide advice and support on VM principles and concepts, Māori world views, tikanga, mātauranga, language, research priorities, and methodologies.

 In addition, we have a number of Māori knowledge brokers and Mana Rangatira members, all of whom work to ensure the Challenge operates in accordance with the VM principles set out in the Challenge’s Collaboration Agreement.
 They also ensure coherence across the Challenge, provide a pathway to building VM expertise among the Programme Leaders and other senior staff, and lead Māori-centred research.